tify-iiif-viewer/tify/README.md

 	</script>
 	```

+Many aspects of the theme can be modified with SCSS variables or CSS custom properties, allowing you to easily adapt TIFY’s appearance to your website.
+[See the theme settings file](src/styles/util/settings.scss) for all available variables.

 ## Upgrading

 If you are are upgrading from any previous version, [have a look at the upgrading guidelines](UPGRADING.md).